awochna/breaker/README.md

 It's making an average of 1 request per second, using the default `bucket_length` and `window_length`.
 Then, it hits a dreaded 500 error.
 At this point, it's error rate was 0%, but just jumped to 10%, above the default `error_threshold`.
-Now, when you make a new request, the breaker is open, and instead of waiting up to 3 seconds to get a 500 error, the request fails fast, returning a `%Breaker.OpenCircuitError{}` instead.
+Now, when you make a new request, the breaker is open, and instead of waiting up to 3 seconds to get a 500 error, the request fails fast, returning a `%Breaker.OpenCircuitError{}`.
 In about 9 more seconds, the bucket that contained our 500 error will be rotated out, closing the circuit and leaving us with a clean slate.

 If our very next request now times out or gives a 500 (because the external service still isn't working properly), then we have an error rate of 100% and the circuit opens for another 10 seconds.